Wedding of Princess Mary and Henry Lascelles: Attire

-Mary's Wedding Dress was designed by Messrs.
+Mary's wedding dress was designed by William Wallace Terry for Messrs.
 Reville, Ltd. The dress was constructed of cloth of silver, with an ivory silk train.
 It combined "youthful simplicity with royal splendour".
 It was designed to reflect "Britain's position as ruler of a vast empire; emblematic lotus-flower motifs embroidered in India featured alongside a domestic, yet equally symbolic, trellis work of roses in pearls and crystal beads."
 The silk was brought by Queen Mary from India when she visited the country in 1911.
 Embroidered on the overdress was the Tudor rose.
 The train was four yards in length and of brocade embroidered with lotus flower for India, maple leaf for Canada, wattle for Australia, and fern for New Zealand.
 At the shoulders, the train was trimmed with Honiton lace gifted by Queen Mary.
 Instead of wearing a tiara, Mary wore three strands of orange blossom that secured a veil outlined with pearls.
 In terms of jewellery, Mary wore a diamond and pearl brooch, a gift from the bridegroom; on her bodice she wore the brooch given to her by the Royal Scots.
+She wore an ermine stole over her dress en route to the Abbey.
 The bridesmaids all wore cloth of silver over ivory satin and identical brooches with the initials M and H given to them by Lascelles.
 Their veils were secured by silver bands.
 The groom wore the uniform of the Grenadier Guards and the blue sash of the Order of the Garter.

-The ceremony was the first Royal Wedding to be covered in fashion magazines, including Vogue.
+The ceremony was the first royal wedding to be covered in fashion magazines, including Vogue.
 The "newly-conserved train of Princess Mary's wedding dress, embroidered with emblematic flowers of the British Empire, alongside her bridal slippers and a floral headdress" were on exhibition at Harewood House, the seat of the Earls of Harewood, in September 2019.